mattbatman/covid-data-handler/README.md

 Copy `.example.env` as `.env` and complete the environment variables.
 You'll need an API app key from the CDC for the [COVID-19 Case Surveillance Public Use Data](https://dev.socrata.com/foundry/data.cdc.gov/vbim-akqf).
 You'll also need to configure the output file names and directories.

+Two of the methods also require downloading provisional CDC data for daily cases and deaths [here](https://covid.cdc.gov/covid-data-tracker/#trends_dailytrendscases).

 ### Use

 The module `FetchCovidData` is responsible for interactions with the API.
 The module `ProcessCovidData` performs data transformations on the JSON files already created from `FetchCovidData`.